 These days the haircare market is flooded with clarifying shampoos, which are designed to remove all of the unwanted buildups from styling products, the environment, and more.

-If you decide your color was a mistake, you should start washing your hair two or three times a day with a high-quality clarifying shampoo.
+If you decide your color was a mistake, you should wash your hair with a clarifying shampoo once a day or every other day and follow with a deep conditioner.
 This will speed up the process of removing the demi-permanent color.

-When choosing a clarifying shampoo, one important thing to remember is to make sure yours is NOT marked “color-safe.”
+When choosing a clarifying shampoo, one important thing to remember is to make sure yours is not marked as “color-safe”.
 Some clarifying shampoos are designed to protect and preserve color, and in this case, that is the last thing you want!

 Be sure you are also conditioning your hair each time you wash it to minimize damage, and a weekly hair mask is also a great idea for extra deep conditioning.
 Keep a shower cap handy for deep conditioning applications, making it easier to leave products on for extended periods of time.